Mika Säppi

 It's important to remember that amidst all the technology, we work for people.

-When the host of a radio program didn't know how to use the equipment, the situation could be dismissed by saying, "I'm doing this for myself."
+When the host of a radio show didn't know how to use the equipment, the situation could be dismissed by saying, "I'm doing this for myself."
 At the time, I worked for a Finnish media company, and the program was listened to by about half a million Finns.
-The most popular program on the same platform seems to be Linnan juhlat , year after year .
+The most popular program on the same platform seems to be Linnan juhlat (a show where the president welcomes people to their castle, and then the people drink free drinks and eat little pieces of food), year after year .

 What fascinates me most about technology and its utilization is why things are done, not so much how.